damaru-inc/midi-mercury/README.md

 When you run midi-mercury, the IAC Driver should show up on the list of devices you can select.
 So select it.
 On your software instrument, select the IAC Driver as the input MIDI source.

+On Windows, the Microsoft MIDI Mapper probably does something similar, though I haven't tested it.

+If you don't have a software synthesizer you can use the Gervill Synthesizer that comes packaged with Java, that should show up on the list of output devices.